-Candy Alexander, president at ISSA International and CISO at NeuEon, said the best CISOs also understand business at a deep level.
-Alexander, chief architect of ISSA's CSCL model, said the industry needs people who can talk to senior management in ways they understand instead of talking about network logs and threat pattern.
+Candy Alexander, CISO and leader of the cybersecurity and risk management practice at consulting firm NeuEon, said the best CISOs also understand business at a deep level.
+Alexander, a former president of ISSA's international board and chief architect of its CSCL model, said the industry needs people who can talk to senior management in ways they understand instead of talking about network logs and threat pattern.
 Effective CISOs can explain what the risks are to the business and how security incidents will impact sales, profits, future growth and the company's reputation.

 Other security leader jobs that pay top salaries include the following:

 - Chief cybersecurity architect.
 Plans, designs, tests, implements and maintains security systems.

 - Chief cybersecurity strategist.
 Designs cybersecurity programs from the ground up.